 California 88

 California 88 is a major east-west highway that provides a third crossing over the Sierra Nevada Mountains.
 While most other two-lane highways (California 108, California 120, California 4, and others) close each winter, California 88 remains open all winter except during the worst snowstorms.
 As a result, California 88 is a good alternative to the other all-weather routes that cross the Sierra Nevada, such as U.S. 50 and Interstate 80.
-In fact, a portion of California 88 over the Carson Pass is also designated as Alternate U.S. 50.
-This way, travelers may use California 88 in lieu of U.S. 50 during times of not only snow storms but also floods in the American River Canyon.

 California 88 west

 Leaving the Silver State of Nevada and entering the Golden State of California (leaving Douglas County and entering Alpine County), westbound Nevada 88 transitions directly onto California 88.
 From here, California 88 follows the Carson River almost due south toward Woodfords.
-Some maps depict the segment of California 88 between the Nevada-California State Line south to Woodfords as sharing alignment of California 4, but the route is signed only as California 88.
+Some maps depict the segment of California 88 between the Nevada-California state line south to Woodfords as sharing alignment of California 4, but the route is signed only as California 88.
 Photo taken 07/20/09.

-Advisory signs, such as this one located along westbound California 88 after the Nevada State Line provide motorist information about whether certain mountain passes are closed for the winter or temporarily closed due to storm conditions.
+Advisory signs, such as this one located along westbound California 88 after the Nevada state line provide motorist information about whether certain mountain passes are closed for the winter or temporarily closed due to storm conditions.
 This particular sign profiles California 4 west (Ebbetts Pass), California 88 west (Carson Pass), and California 89 north/south (Luther and Monitor Passes).
 Carson Pass is normally kept open throughout the winter, but it can see closures in difficult weather situations.
 Photos taken 07/20/09.

 The first California 88 reassurance shield is posted shortly thereafter.
 California 88 from here south to Woodfords and then west toward Carson Pass is part of California's state scenic highway system.
 Photo taken 07/20/09.

-A variable (changeable) message sign advises motorists along westbound California 88 of potential weather and traffic concerns, especially as they relate to mountain passes.
+A dynamic message sign advises motorists along westbound California 88 of potential weather and traffic concerns, especially as they relate to mountain passes.
 Since all routes ahead (California 88, California 4, and California 89 north/south) require a trip over a mountain pass, this sign can inform if the trip will result in turning around and returning back from where one came.
 Photo taken 07/20/09.

 A California Agricultural Inspection advisory sign is posted on California 88 west shortly thereafter.
 This is a lot of information to absorb in a quick drive past this sign.
 Photo taken 07/20/09.